RELEVANT GUIDANCE AND INFORMATION

 The statement ‘no public funds’ will be written on the person’s immigration documentation if they have immigration permission with NRPF.

-People who have no recourse to public funds are not entitled to receive the following welfare benefits:
+People who have no recourse to public funds are not usually entitled to receive welfare benefits.

 They also have no entitlement to local authority housing or assistance from the local authority in relation to homelessness.